-(1) Any communication, which includes reference to a lifetime mortgage, as defined under subsection 90(1) of the Law, rule 12.1(2), must refer to any such product as a "lifetime mortgage" and not use any other expression to describe it.
+- (1) Any communication, which includes reference to a lifetime mortgage, as defined under rule 12.1(2), must refer to any such product as a "lifetime mortgage" and not use any other expression to describe it. - (2) Any communication, which includes reference to a home reversion plan, as defined under rule 12.1(2), must refer to any such product as a "home reversion plan" and not use any other expression to describe it.

-Any communication, which includes reference to a home reversion finance plan, as defined under subsection 90(1) of the Law, rule 12.1(2), must refer to any such product as a "home reversion finance plan" and not use any other expression to describe it.
+7.21 Partial home reversion plans

-7.21 Partial home reversion finance plans
+- (1) This sub-rule only applies to licensees providing home reversion plans. - (2) A licensee must take reasonable steps to ensure that, when a home reversion plan ends and the customer retains a beneficial interest in the property -

-- (1) This sub-rule only applies to licensees providing home reversion finance plans. - (2) A licensee must take reasonable steps to ensure that, when a home reversion plan finance ends and the customer retains a beneficial interest in the property - (a) The property is sold within a reasonable period of time; and - (b) The property is sold at the best price that might reasonably be obtained. - (3) Following the conclusion of a home reversion finance plan, where the customer retains has retained a beneficial interest in the property and the licensee has sold the property, the licensee must return the value of that interest to the customer also ensure that the funds or otherwise, reflective of that beneficial interest in the property and owed to the customer, are delivered to the customer within a reasonable timeframe, following the sale of the property.
+- (a) The property is sold within a reasonable period of time; and - (b) The property is sold at the best price that might reasonably be obtained. - Following the conclusion of a home reversion plan, where the customer retains a beneficial interest in the property and the licensee has sold the property, the licensee must also ensure that the funds or otherwise, reflective of that beneficial interest in the property and owed to the customer, are delivered to the customer within a reasonable timeframe, following the sale.